IArchi/py-photobooth-simple/readme.md

 **USB dongle must be formated to FAT-32.**

 ## TODO
- - Buy pi camera module 3 for better quality ?
+ - Remove all texts to rely only on icons ?